 The Mac Khen taste is very special, anyone who tried it once will never forget.
 It is not pungent, does not hit the nose like pepper, but it gives off a soft aroma, giving you a refreshing feeling like being steamed with essential oils in the spa.
 Enjoying the seed, you will first feel a little numb and bitter on tip of your tongue, but sweet, fragrant in your mouth after all.

-Great dishes with Mackhen pepper for festivals by Thai ethnic minority in Vietnam
+Traditional dishes with Mackhen pepper by Thai ethnic minority